section-engineering-education/engineering-education/content/articles/SendRedirect-in-Servlet-Collaboration/index.md

  #### NOTE:
  Make sure you understand the following areas before continuing to work on this sample project:
  1. Understanding of how to use Eclipse, a Java IDE, to create Servlet, JSP, and HTML pages.
- 2. You should be able to run a web project on a server, such as TomCat.
+ 2. You should run a web project on a server, such as TomCat.

 #### Steps to create this demo project: